top of page

 • a couple of drops of food colouring

 To our valentines cloud dough we added some heart sprinkles and mixed them in.
-I put this on a tray along with some fake rose petals, lolly sticks, fake roses, a wooden rolling pin and a stamper.
+I put this on a tray along with some fake rose petals, lolly sticks, fake roses, a wooden rolling pin and a stamper, and invited my 6 year old to play with it.

 For more playful and creative learning ideas visit: